sethbern/CSJava/_sources/Unit8-ArrayList/topic-8-6-sorting.rst

 * decrement the possible index (subtract one from it) (see line 14)
 * when the while loop ends set the value at the possible index to temp (see line 16)

-The code for ``insertionSort`` below is from the AP CS A course description.

 .. activecode:: insertionSort
   :language: java